HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/getting_started/limitations.md

 ## User and group management

-- Creating, updating, and deleting users and groups using the WebEngine UI, REST APIs, or scripting tools are not possible.
+- Creating, updating, and deleting users and groups using the WebEngine UI, REST APIs, or scripting tools are not supported.
 - Lookaside database, application groups, custom user registries, and transient users are not supported.

 ## Authentication